qsimeon/worm-graph/README.md

 ## Environment Setup

-To prepare your environment for this project, you can use either the provided `.yml` files or the `init.sh` script.
-Choose the option that works most efficiently for your system.
+To prepare your environment for this project, you should use either the provided `env.sh` script.
 Firstly, navigate to the `setup` directory.
 This directory contains all the necessary configuration files to set up the virtual environment.
 Use the following command to access the directory:

 ```
 cd setup
 ```

-**Note:** Installing the environment can take up to 2 hours!
+**Note:** Installing the environment can sometimes take up to 1 hour!

-### Option A: Setting up with the bash script (recommended)
+### Setting up with the bash script (recommended)

 1. Run the `env.sh` script.
 This will create the new `worm-graph` environment and install the required packages: